TRSTN4/br4nch/docs/functions/display/display.assist.md

 **Guide:**

-> Prints the branch given in the ˑbranchˑ argument with all positions linked to the corresponding layers.
-In this example we will print the branch ˑStreamˑ.
+> Prints the branch given in the `branch` argument with all positions linked to the corresponding layers.
+In this example we will print the branch `Stream`.
 >
 > ```python
 > >>> br4nch.display.assist(branch="Stream")